Wrecclesham

 Wrecclesham is a village on the southern outskirts of the town of Farnham in Surrey, England.
 Its local government district is the Borough of Waverley.

 History

-It was once in the estate of Henry of Westminster and Blois the powerful 13th-century bishop who owned the majority of the fertile portion of the land, in what was then Farnham and soon became the related parishes of Farnham and Frensham in Farnham Hundred.
-Farnham remains in use as Wrecclesham's post town.
-Wrecclesham acquired village status in 1840 when its first place of worship was built.
+The manor of Wrecclesham was an estate of Henry of Westminster and Blois, a powerful 13th-century bishop who owned most of the farmland, in what was then Farnham and soon became the linked parishes of Farnham and Frensham in the Farnham Hundred.
+Farnham remains part of the address for Wrecclesham, as its post town.
+In 1840 Wrecclesham became a village in its own right, when its first parish church was built, and is now a civil parish.